qbee-io/qbee-cli/README.md

 ## Providing credentials

 Currently, the only way to provide credentials is through environmental variables: `QBEE_EMAIL` & `QBEE_PASSWORD`.

-If the user account associated with the email requires two-factor authentication, the tool will return an error, as we currently don't support it.
-In that case, please consider creating a user with limited access and separate credentials which don't required two-factor authentication.
+If your account is configured with two-factor authentication, you will either be prompted for which of your configured 2FA providers you want to use, or you can set the `QBEE_2FA_CODE` environment variable to provide a code for the Google provider directly.

 Please remember to rotate your credentials regularly.